PrimeHover/Warehouse/README.md

 * ``PHWarehouse add weapon <Title of the Warehouse:id:quantity>``: Add a weapon immediately inside a created warehouse.
 * ``PHWarehouse add armor <Title of the Warehouse:id:quantity>``: Add an armor immediately inside a created warehouse.
 * ``PHWarehouse add keyItem <Title of the Warehouse:id:quantity>``: Add a key item immediately inside a created warehouse.
+* ``PHWarehouse capacity set <Title of the Warehouse:quantity>``: Set a new maximum capacity for a warehouse already created.
+* ``PHWarehouse capacity increase <Title of the Warehouse:quantity>``: Increase the maximum capacity for a warehouse already created.
+* ``PHWarehouse capacity decrease <Title of the Warehouse:quantity>``: Decrease the maximum capacity for a warehouse already created.

 ### Script Calls
 * ``PHPlugins.PHWarehouse.getMaxCapacity("Title of the Warehouse")``: Gets the maximum capacity of a warehouse (returns a number).